lionnus/MAX78000-Face-Detection/README.md

 This project aims to demonstrate face detection using the AI8X training and synthesis framework on the MAX78000 microcontroller, specifically the MAXIM7800 FTHR_RevA development board.
 The project leverages the power of the hardware NN accelerator unit on the MAXIM78000.
 This requires a model that is tightly bound by the physical capabilities of the MCU.
 Moreover, an attempt is made to use the integrated camera on the development board to run real-time inferences.

+## Repository structure

+- `demo/`
+    Contains demonstration scripts and configurations for ONET and RNET models.
+    - `ONET_demo/`, `RNET_demo/`: Project files that can directly be flashed with the MSDK.
+    - `live-inference-util.py`: Utility script for the live inference.

+- `development/`
+    Scripts for development and notebook for exploration.

+- `docs/`
+    Documentation and detailed results.

+- `synthesis/`
+    Contains files for model synthesis and deployment on hardware.
+    - `custom_files/`: Files that have been modified after automatic code generation during synthesis.

+- `training/`
+    Files needed for the `ai8x-training`, including the dataloader, network, and MAX78000 hardware configuration YAML.

 ## Overview

 The project consists of the following components: